 Epilepsy with myoclonic absences should be considered in a child who presents with frequent daily myoclonic absence seizures.
 At presentation approximately half the children are developmentally and neurologically normal, learning disability is eventually seen in 70% of cases.
-Other seizure types (generalized convulsive and atonic seizures) occur in the majority of patients.
+Other seizure types (generalized tonic-clonic and atonic seizures) occur in the majority of patients.
 Prognosis is more favorable if myoclonic absence seizures are controlled.

 This syndrome is characterized by onset of seizures between 1 to 12 years of age (peak 7 years).
 Seizures are often difficult to treat and may continue into adulthood.
 Both sexes are affected, with a male predominance (70%).
 Head size and neurological examination are typically normal.
 At presentation approximately half of cases have learning disability.
 A diagnosis of learning disability is eventually found in 70% of cases.
 Cognitive function is preserved in children in whom myoclonic absences are controlled.